opalmedapps/docs/docs/development/setup.md

 python manage.py migrate_users
 ```

-And set a password for the default user you can use (`admin`).
-Note that the password needs to match and therefore needs to be set to "123456Opal!!" initially.
+Then, set the password of the user `admin` to 123456Opal!! to match the value initialized in the legacy database.

 ```shell
 python manage.py changepassword admin